Skip to main content

 Note: Some browsers block .crx installations for security reasons.
 If this happens, extract the .crx (it's a ZIP file) and use the Load unpacked method instead.

-Shell Installers
+Alternative: Shell Installers

 One-command installers that download the latest release and configure your browser automatically.
 These use Chrome browser policies to register the extension.